Devoranima/nano_flight/README.md

 [`docs/thesis.pdf`](docs/thesis.pdf)

-The project was lost during OS migration (yes, I know, I should have used git), so I had to restore this repo based on my memory (which is also in a poor condition lol), my thesis and with some help from claude.
+The project was lost during OS migration (yes, I know, I should have used git), so I had to restore this repo based on my memory (which is not very trustworthy), my thesis and with some help from claude.

 ALSO, the drone caugth a short during pid calibration on a stand (my soldering skills imrpoved a bit since then),